Sustainability at MUJI

 Customer participation-type community site (IDEA PARK)

-We have increased opportunities to connect directly with customers through the free MUJI passport app available in 11 countries.
-In Japan, the total number of downloads has reached 28.18 million.
-In addition, 35,258 articles have been distributed by stores.
+We have increased opportunities to connect directly with customers through the free MUJI passport app.
+In Japan, the total number of active users has reached 13.69 million (as of August 31, 2023).

 Local communities and society Participation in community activities